vatesfr/xen-orchestra/docs/from_the_sources.md

 $ forever start bin/xo-server
 ```

 - Our stable branch is *stable* and the beta branch is *next-release*.
-You can change it if you want to test our latest features (on both XO-Server and XO-Web, do NOT mix them):
+You can change it if you want to test our latest features (on both xo-server and `xo-web`, do NOT mix them):

 ```
 $ git checkout next-release